Absent compromise, while court cases end in judgments, arbitrations end in awards. It is important to keep in mind the distinction between the two.

 In practice, few construction arbitrations are concluded within six months.
 Construction arbitrations tend to be document-heavy, and to involve significant amounts of factual and expert witness evidence, making such a time limit very hard to achieve.

 The time taken by arbitrators to produce awards is often a matter of adverse comment, but the volume and nature of the evidence to be considered does make producing awards arduous.
-There is also an an undoubted tendency for the appointment of arbitrators to be confined to selection from a small coterie, but this problem has been recognised and the arbitral institutions are introducing methods to ameliorate the problem including requiring potential arbitrators to declare their existing commitments and reducing the amount paid to arbitrators whose awards are unacceptably delayed.
+There is also an undoubted tendency for the appointment of arbitrators to be confined to selection from a small coterie whose workload is so heavy that delay in issue of awards is a frequent cause of complaint, but this problem has been recognised and the arbitral institutions are introducing methods to ameliorate the problem including requiring potential arbitrators to declare their existing commitments and reducing the amount paid to arbitrators whose awards are unacceptably delayed.

 Contents of awards